widro/archive_ip_version7/plugins/wp-super-cache/readme.txt

 26. If certain characters do not appear correctly on your website your server may not be configured correctly.
 You need to tell visitors what character set is used.
 Go to Settings->Reading and copy the 'Encoding for pages and feeds' value.
 Edit the .htaccess file with all your Supercache and WordPress rewrite rules and add this at the top, replacing CHARSET with the copied value. (for example, 'UTF-8')

 	`AddDefaultCharset CHARSET`
+27. Use [Cron View](http://wordpress.org/extend/plugins/cron-view/) to help diagnose garbage collection and preload problems.
+Use the plugin to make sure jobs are scheduled and for what time.
+Look for the wp_cache_gc and wp_cache_full_preload_hook jobs.
+18. The error message, "WP Super Cache is installed but broken.
+The constant WPCACHEHOME must be set in the file wp-config.php and point at the WP Super Cache plugin directory." appears at the end of every page.
+You can delete wp-content/advanced-cache.php and reload the plugin settings page or edit wp-config.php and look for WPCACHEHOME and make sure it points at the wp-super-cache folder.
+This will normally be wp-content/plugins/wp-super-cache/ but you'll likely need the full path to that file (so it's easier to let the settings page fix it).
+If it is not correct the caching engine will not load.

 == CDN ==